evennia/evennia/docs/sphinx/source/wiki/Attributes.rst

 Fast assignment
 ---------------

+*Depracation Warning: Fast assigment is deprecated and should not be used - it will be removed in the future.
+Use the ``db`` operator explicitly when saving to the database.*

 For quick testing you can in principle skip the ``db`` operator and assign Attributes like you would any normal Python property: